gewarren/docs/docs/core/extensions/configuration-providers.md

 By default, configuration values set on the command line override configuration values set with all the other configuration providers.

-With Visual Studio 2019 version 16.10 preview 4 and later, you can specify command-line arguments using the **Launch Profiles** dialog.
+With Visual Studio 2019 and later, you can specify command-line arguments using the **Launch Profiles** dialog.

 :::image type="content" source="media/launch-profiles-cmd-line-args.png" alt-text="Launch Profiles dialog showing command-line arguments" lightbox="media/launch-profiles-cmd-line-args.png":::